New York City Cement and Concrete Finisher Workers' Compensation Claims

 When you see a new swimming pool or a perfectly poured concrete foundation, it is truly a thing of beauty.
 Concrete makes our modern world possible.
 In fact, it’s the most widely used building material in the world.
 But anyone who knows concrete will tell you that it’s very challenging to work with.
 If certain precautions are not taken, working with concrete can be dangerous.

-If you have been injured while working with concrete on a construction site, contact the New York construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP by calling (212) 986-7353.
+If you have been injured while working with concrete on a construction site, contact the New York City construction accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP by calling (212) 986-7353.
 Our team will review your eligibility for compensation to cover the cost of your medical care and time lost from work.

 Back to Top